 When planning a party, the first thing I do is decide on a theme.
 Yes, you can definitely throw a generic party, but who doesn’t love a good theme!?
 Plus, I think it’s easier to get ideas and inspiration.
 After deciding on a theme, I set a budget (womp womp).
-This is so important because it’s easy to go overboard on spending between the food, decorations, entertainment, etc.
+This is so important though because it’s easy to go overboard on spending between the food, decorations, entertainment, etc.

 Now comes the fun part!
 I could spend hours on Pinterest getting inspiration!
 I create a board and pin all the ideas I can find for things I either want to buy or make for the party.
 You can check out my Pinterest board for Grayson’s first birthday here, and the one I started for Audrey’s first birthday here.

 If you are booking a venue, make sure you call in advance to check availability and then set a datefor the party.
 I always try to to plan around holidays or big events (like football games) when I know people might not be available.

 Next, create a guest list.
 Typically, we invite family and close friends, but even doing that the list is usually around 50 people.
 I keep addresses in our family command center binder.
 This is so useful when sending out things like invitations, Christmas cards, birth announcements, etc. Once the guest list is done, the planning can begin!